iamninja/mpla-logo-latex/README.md

 mpla-logo-latex
 ===============

-Recreation of the logo of [MPLA](http://mpla.math.uoa.gr/en/ "ΜΠΛΑ") (Graduate Program in Logic, Algorithms and Computation).
+Re-creation of the logo of [MPLA](http://mpla.math.uoa.gr/en/ "ΜΠΛΑ") (Graduate Program in Logic, Algorithms and Computation).
 You can find here an english and a greek version of the logo.

 ************